 The first important point is the explicit and complete separation between the role of authors (deciding and writing the actual content in terms of sentences, words, and punctuation) and of editors (deciding and organizing the final layout and publication of the document).
 We often say that the author has created the content and the editors have created the metadata.
 Another way to put it is that the author is the creator of the FRBR Expression, and the editors are the creators of the FRBR Manifestation.

-In the field of legal publishing, the author often is an abstract concept (e.g., the legislator), whose content is the result of a formal action (e.g., a final vote of approval for a highly discussed text), while editors may may be involved at all stages of the publication process.
+In the field of legal publishing, the author often is an abstract concept (e.g., the legislator), whose content is the result of a formal action (e.g., a final vote of approval for a highly discussed text), while editors can be involved at all stages of the publication process.
 In this regard, the identification of what constitutes the content and what is an editorial addition is in many cases subtle and difficult to establish.
 A rule of thumb is to try to determine the state of the document at the moment it left the hands of the author and was taken in by the editors.
 For instance, even the publication of the document on the official gazette does not determine clearly the “official” content.
 Some published data (such as, for instance, the number of the gazette itself) were not in the hand of the official authors and as such should be considered metadata and not content.

 This basic distinction generates, on the other hand, a few secondary reflections that need to be discussed briefly.